saint elizabeth portugal by jose gil

 During his career, José Gil de Castro maintained a close bond with the Franciscans, who commissioned several works from him.

-In Saint Elizabeth of Portugal, the artist represents the saint in full body, in a vertical format, observing a crucifix in her right hand.
-She wears the habit of the Poor Clares, which she collects and uses in part to hold a bouquet of roses, flowers that symbolize a passage in her history: When before being discovered by the king giving coins to the poor, they turned into roses, thereby avoiding the anger and scolding of her husband.
+The artist represented Saint Elizabeth's full body, in a vertical format, holding a crucifix in her right hand.
+She wears the habit of the Poor Clares, which she collects and uses in part to hold a bouquet of roses, flowers that symbolize a passage in her story: When before being discovered by the king giving coins to the poor, they turned into roses, thereby avoiding the anger and scolding of her husband.

 At his feet, to the left, is the scepter and the crown as a symbol of rejection of the throne, while to the right, at the same height and with the same purpose, appears the heraldic shield with the arms of the kingdom of Portugal, with yellow stripes. and red from the government of Aragon.